-Risk assessment: Our planning work took place during December 2018 to February 2019.
-This involved: risk assessment; determining the materiality level; and issuing this audit plan to communicate our audit strategy.
+Risk assessment: Our planning work takes place during December 2019 to February 2020.
+This involves: risk assessment; determining the materiality level; and issuing this audit plan to communicate our audit strategy.
 We use our knowledge of the Council, discussions with management and review of Council papers to identify areas of risk and audit focus categorised into financial risks and wider dimension risks as set out in the Code.

-Significant Risk Why Audit Approach

-Financial statement risk

-Fraud risk from management override of controls A presumed risk we are required to consider covers fraud risk from management override of control.
+Fraud risk from management override of controls

+A presumed risk we are required to consider covers fraud risk from management override of control.

 Management is typically in a position to perpetrate fraud owing to its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 Our audit methodology incorporates the risk of management override as a default significant risk.

 This is a presumed risk per ISA 240.

-Our audit methodology incorporates the risk of management override as a default significant risk.
-We have not identified any specific additional risks of management override relating to the audit of the Council.
-There is strong oversight of finances by management which provides additional review of potential material errors caused by management override of controls.
-In line with our methodology, we will carry out appropriate controls testing and substantive procedures, including over journal entries, accounting estimates and significant transactions that are outside the Council's normal course of business, or are otherwise unusual.
+- Our audit methodology incorporates the risk of management override as a default significant risk.
+We have not identified any specific additional risks of management override relating to the audit of the Council. - We will consider the level of oversight of finances by management which provides additional review of potential material errors caused by management override of controls. - In line with our methodology, we will carry out appropriate controls testing and substantive procedures, including over journal entries, accounting estimates and significant transactions that are outside the Council's normal course of business, or are otherwise unusual.